Microsoft/azure-docs.cs-cz/articles/azure-stack/azure-stack-update-1805.md

 Dále jsou po instalaci Známé problémy pro tuto verzi sestavení.

 ### <a name="portal"></a>Portál
+- <!-- 2551834 - IS, ASDK --> When you select **Overview** for a storage account in either the admin or user portals, the information from the *Essentials* pane does not display.
+The Essentials pane displays information about the account like its *Resource group*, *Location*, and *Subscription ID*.
+Other options for Overview  are accessible, like *Services* and *Monitoring*, as well as options to *Open in Explorer* or to *Delete storage account*.

+  Chcete-li zobrazit informace k dispozici, použijte [Get azureRMstorageaccount](https://docs.microsoft.com/powershell/module/azurerm.storage/get-azurermstorageaccount?view=azurermps-6.2.0) rutiny prostředí PowerShell.

 - <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
   Alternativní řešení: Chcete-li tento problém vyřešit, po instalaci této aktualizace, použijte krok 3 ze [automation aktivační události. ke konfiguraci vztahu důvěryhodnosti zprostředkovatele v zásobníku Azure deklarací](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) postup resetovat vlastníka předplatného výchozího zprostředkovatele.